PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 compatible dimensions and exact consumers before changing ModelIR, and both preserve the legacy lowerer entry points.

+Shared pre-Transpose QKV slicing is normalized in the same attention module.
+The pass proves a single shared permutation and compatible Slice begin/size vectors, rewrites those vectors into NCHW order, preserves shared constants by cloning, and removes only the now-redundant adapter.

 ## Dependency boundaries

 Default TFLite conversion and ONNX/TFLite accuracy checking must import neither